seann999/ssd_tensorflow/README.md

 * TensorFlow
 * OpenCV
+* MS COCO tools

 ## Basic Instructions

+* This project is still under development--it's especially slow, but here are some instructions anyway.

 1. You need vgg16.npy from [this repository](https://github.com/machrisaa/tensorflow-vgg), which is what I used for the base network.
 Unfortunately, it's a big file, and for now it's just uploaded to Mega, so you might need an account.
 [Direct link to npy](https://mega.nz/#!YU1FWJrA!O1ywiCS2IiOlUCtCpI6HTJOMrneN-Qdv3ywQP5poecM)